Sunday Blessings Auckland

 Sunday Blessings Auckland is a grass-roots community group, utilising community surplus food and volunteers to feed up to 200 guests each Sunday evening at The Ellen Melville Centre, 2 Freyberg place, Auckland Central.

 We operate next to our partners Orange Sky New Zealand, who offer free washing and showering services, as well as invite groups like clothing group Koha Apparel and haircutting services from Brown Pride to join us when they can.

 In the beginning, we learned there were no 7 day a week evening meal services in Auckland, we refused to sit back and watch people in our city centre be forced to search through the rubbish bin for food.
 Especially when we saw how much food waste existed in Tāmaki Makaurau and the imbalance was so obvious.

 Our goal was then to work with and around other community groups we knew were out there to ensure there were meals being served 7 days a week in our city.
 We created an AUT student led service on Tuesday's and our regular service on Sunday's to help reach this goal.
 We have now been able to reduce our service to Sunday only as other community groups have joined the kaupapa of ensuring none of our street whanau are without full bellies at night time.

 Please see 'Our Story' for a more detailed narrative of how we have evolved from 2018.

 Our core values:

 1. Collective responsibility - The founders of Sunday Blessings believe that harm to our community harms us all.
-Conversely uplifting our most disadvantaged and vulnerable members of our community impacts all of society positively, therefore a collective responsibility exists in addressing the social issue of food insecurity.
+Conversely uplifting our most marginalised members of our community impacts all of society positively.
+Therefore, a collective responsibility exists in addressing the social issue of food insecurity.